Guide

 Breeding events

-The app should save the date, partner or sire when known, notes, and enough context to estimate a calving window later.
+The app should save the date, breeding group, AI service or partner/sire when known, notes, and enough context to estimate a calving window later.

 Pregnancy and calving follow-up